NeuroSymActive: Differentiable Neural-Symbolic Reasoning with Active Exploration for Knowledge Graph Question Answering: Related Work

 \subsection{Search, Monte Carlo Tree Search and Differentiable Exploration}

 Search-based methods that view multi-hop KGQA as sequential decision making have advanced with MCTS- and RL-style explorations.
 Training-free tree search guided by LLM evaluations yields competitive reasoning traces \cite{song2025rekg,gao2024interpretable,yu2024exact}.
 Differentiable relaxations for discrete selection, such as Gumbel-Softmax and straight-through estimators, enable backpropagation through exploration and selection decisions \cite{shah2024improving,chaudhary2023gumbel}.
 Prior work combines structured exploration with neural guidance to improve path discovery over KGs \cite{jiang2023path,zhao2024rpr,dong2023hierarchy}.
 We adopt progressive widening and a continuously relaxed rollout mechanism so that inner-loop search remains differentiable and compatible with gradient-based updates.
+Beyond knowledge graph question answering, recent work has explored Monte Carlo Tree Search and evolutionary search for tool planning and control in LLM agents, with ToolTree proposing a dual-feedback MCTS framework with bidirectional pruning to improve planning efficiency in tool-use scenarios~\cite{yang2026tooltree}, and EvoTool investigating self-evolving tool-use policies via blame-aware mutation and diversity-aware selection to enhance agent control~\cite{yang2026evotool}.